-- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Get regular exercise with your doctor's approval.
-If you feel too tired to exercise vigorously, try taking a short walk.

-- To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
+- Manage tiredness by pacing your activities for the day. - Be sure to include periods of rest between energy-draining activities. - Get regular exercise, with your doctor's approval.
+If you feel too tired to exercise vigorously, try taking a short walk. - To decrease the risk of infection, wash your hands regularly. - Avoid close contact with people who have a cold, the flu, or other infections. - Take your temperature as your doctor or nurse tells you, and whenever you feel like you may have a fever. - To help decrease the risk of bleeding, use a soft toothbrush.
 Check with your nurse before using dental floss. - Use an electric shaver instead of a razor. - Be very careful when using knives or tools. - To help with decreased appetite, eat small, frequent meals.
 Eat foods high in calories and protein, such as meat, poultry, fish, dry beans, tofu, eggs, nuts, milk, yogurt, cheese, ice cream, pudding, and nutritional supplements. - Consider using sauces and spices to increase taste.
 Daily exercise, with your doctor's approval, may increase your appetite. - To help with nausea and vomiting, eat small, frequent meals instead of three large meals a day.
 Choose foods and drinks that are at room temperature.
-Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - Drink enough fluids to keep your urine pale yellow. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid). - If you have diarrhea, eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your doctor or nurse about medicines that are available to help stop or lessen diarrhea. - Keeping your pain under control is important to your well-being.
-Please tell your doctor or nurse if you are experiencing pain. - Cytokine release syndrome may happen after your infusion.
+Ask your nurse or doctor about other helpful tips and medicine that is available to help stop or lessen these symptoms. - If you are not able to move your bowels, check with your doctor or nurse before you use enemas, laxatives, or suppositories. - Drink enough fluids to keep your urine pale yellow. - If you throw up or have diarrhea, you should drink more fluids so that you do not become dehydrated (lack of water in the body from losing too much fluid).
+Eat low-fiber foods that are high in protein and calories and avoid foods that can irritate your digestive tracts or lead to cramping. - Ask your doctor or nurse about medicines that are available to help stop or lessen constipation and/ or diarrhea. - If you get a rash do not put anything on it unless your doctor or nurse says you may.
+Keep the area around the rash clean and dry.
+Ask your doctor for medicine if your rash bothers you. - Keeping your pain under control is important to your well-being.
+Please tell your doctor or nurse if you are experiencing pain.

+Cytokine release syndrome may happen after your infusion.
 If this happens, call 911 for emergency care.